-But people might be a little fuzzy on whose medical care you can pay for with tax-free HSA money.
+If you choose to use your funds to cover qualified healthcare costs, you might be a little fuzzy on whose medical care you can pay for with tax-free HSA money.
 They don't have to be covered under the same health insurance policy you have, and in some cases you can't use your HSA funds to pay for medical care for a person who is covered under your policy.
-Let's take a look at how this works.
+Let's take a look at how this works:

 A Quick HSA Coverage Overview